 High Flow Rate

-On the 624 you’ll have access to 10.2L per minute and with the Baxi 630, you’ll get 12.2L per minute.
+With the Baxi 624, you’ll have access to 10.2L per minute, the Baxi 630 provides 12.2L per minute, whilst the Baxi 636 gets you 15L per minute.

-Ridiculously High Warranty
+Ridiculously High Warranty Period

-You’ll get a HUGE 7-year warranty with the 600.
+And that’s where the Baxi 600 compact boiler is leaps and bounds above most of the competition.
+You’ll get a HUGE 7-year warranty period with the Baxi 600.
 If they’ve got the confidence in their product to offer that kind of warranty, then we’ve got confidence in it too.

-You’re going to struggle to find a Baxi boiler that isn’t efficient; the 600 certainly doesn’t buck that trend.
+You’re going to struggle to find a Baxi boiler that isn’t efficient; the Baxi 600 certainly doesn’t buck that trend.

-But, it doesn’t stop there.
+But it doesn’t stop there.
 New Government legislation means all new boiler installs need to be Boiler Plus (Building Regulations Part L) compliant.

-And besides its high efficiency, the Baxi 600 surpasses regulation guidelines when installed with Baxi’s new smart thermostat; uSense.
+And besides its high efficiency, the Baxi 600 surpasses regulation guidelines when installed with Baxi’s new smart thermostat, uSense.

-We’re impressed all round with the new release from Baxi.
-They’re a premium brand, offering an innovative and premium product, but at a price that’s far cheaper than we’d expect.
+We’re impressed all round with the Baxi 600 compact boiler range.
+They’re a premium brand, offering an innovative and premium product for your heating system, but at a price that’s far cheaper than we’d expect.